SoftUni-Internal/interactive-content/EN/02-Rest-ServicesAnd-AJAX/00-Lesson-Intoduction.md

 **1. The HTTP Overview​**

--  What the HTTP protocol
+- What the HTTP protocol is
+- HTTP request methods

 **2. HTTP Developer Tools**

--  Chrome Dev Tools
+-  How to access and use Chrome Dev Tools
--  Fiddler
--  Postman
+-  Making requests to an API using Postman

 **3. REST and RESTful Services​**

--  Definition
+-  The concept of REST
 -  REST architectural constraints

 **4. Accessing the GitHub API**

--  Labels issue
+-  Getting an issue by label
--  Create an issue
+-  Creating an issue

 **5. AJAX**

--  Promises basics
+-  How to use JavaScript promises
--  Fetch API
+-  The Fetch API

 [/slide]